CaskAle/summit-pi-project/TJBot-setup-notes.md

 const hardware = [TJBot.HARDWARE.MICROPHONE, TJBot.HARDWARE.SPEAKER];
 ```

->Note: If you happen to have a servo, there is no need to delete the `TJBot.HARDWARE.SERVO` entry.
-If you are using a USB Sound card, there is no need to delete the `TJBot.HARDWARE.LED_NEOPIXEL` entry.
+>Note: Of course, if you happen to have your own servo or USB speaker there is no need to delete the respective hardware entry `TJBot.HARDWARE.SERVO` or `TJBot.HARDWARE.LED_NEOPIXEL` entry.
+Just be sure to not leave any extra commas hanging around.

 Save and exit the file editor.
 This will keep the LED and servo from being initialized.
 If, due to running other recipes, the LED has already been initialized, you will likely need to reboot your Raspberry Pi before the speaker will work properly.

-### Speaker Volume Too Low

-If you are having trouble with the volume level of the speaker, you can adjust it from the command line with the command: `alsamixer`.
-Use the arrow keys on your keyboard to raise the volume to 100%.
-Press `esc` when you are done and it will save and exit.
-Now you should be able to hear the output at a much better volume.

-## No sound from speaker of microphone
+## Speaker and Microphone issues

 Recent Raspberry Pi OS updates have changed the order of the sound device initialization.
 Previously, the 3.5mm headphone jack was always considered to be card 0.
 Now, if an HDMI device is detected (such as a display with a speaker), it will take the card 0 spot and the 3.5mm jack will become card 1.
 This, in turn, effects the microphone as well, making it go from card 1 to card 2.
 This creates a problem with the TJ Bot recipes as they are written to assuming that the 3.5 jack is card 0 and the microphone is card 1 by default.